jpruiz84/bpmp-virt/README.md

   host device tree.
 - In the "nvidia,bpmp-host-proxy" device tree node define the clocks and resets that will be allowed to be used by the VMs.
+- See complle instructions below

 ### BPMP VMM guest

 - Communicates the BPMP-host to the BPMP-guest through a IOMEM in the VMM/Qemu.
+- Compile Qemu with additions and install it on host.
-- The code is available in: https://github.com/vadika/qemu-bpmp/tree/v7.2.0-bpmp
+  The code is available in: https://github.com/vadika/qemu-bpmp/tree/v7.2.0-bpmp

 ### BPMP guest proxy